canweriotnow/exercism-emacs/README.md

 will submit the current exercise.

+To unsubmit the most recent iteration:

+`M-x exercism-unsubmit`

 From the context of your exercism directory tree,

 `M-x exercism-fetch` should fetch any new exercises if they are available.